-The FRS Pension Plan (Plan) is a cost-sharing multiple-employer defined benefit pension plan, with a DROP for eligible employees.
+The FRS Pension Plan (Plan) is a cost-sharing multiple-employer defined benefit pension plan, with a Deferred Retirement Option Plan (DROP) for eligible employees.
 Most employees working for the District are covered by this Plan.
 The general classes of membership are as follows:

-- Regular Class Members of the FRS who do not qualify for membership in the other classes. - Elected County Officers Class Members who hold specified elective offices in local government. - Senior Management Service Class (SMSC) Members in senior management level positions.
+- Regular Class Members of the FRS who do not qualify for membership in the other classes. - Special Risk Class Members in law enforcement - Elected County Officers Class Members who hold specified elective offices in local government. - Senior Management Service Class (SMSC) Members in senior management level positions.